firehawkvfx/firehawk/README.md

 ### Diagnosing SSH problems:

-Usually a lot can be determined by looking at the user data logs to deetermine if SSH Certs, Vault, and Consul are all behaving.
+Usually a lot can be determined by looking at the user data logs to determine if SSH Certs, Vault, and Consul are all behaving.
 The Cloud 9 host can ssh in to any private IP, but you will have to ignore host key checking if there are problems with certificates.
 Be mindful of this, it is why we should really only do it on a private network, and to resolve issues in a dev environment.
 The user data log is available at:
 ```